superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ### Fine-tuning pre-trained models for specific tasks

-The process of adapting a pre-trained model to a given task is called fine-tuning.
+Adapting a pre-trained model to a given task is called fine-tuning.
 Fine-tuning leverages the wealth of knowledge already learned by the pre-trained model on large datasets, while specializing it for the problem at hand using small-task-specific data for a specific downstream requirement.

 Some examples:

-Research has shown that fine-tuning Llama-2 to specific tasks can improve its performance significantly, in particular on the Llama-7b & Llama-13b parameter versions.
+Research has shown that fine-tuning Llama-2 to specific tasks can improve its performance significantly, particularly on the Llama-7b & Llama-13b parameter versions.
 [A case study fine-tuning the Llama-13b variant](https://www.anyscale.com/blog/fine-tuning-llama-2-a-comprehensive-case-study-for-tailoring-models-to-unique-applications) observed an increase in accuracy from 58% to 98% on functional representations, 42% to 89% on SQL generation, and 28% to 47% on GSM.
-Using fine-tuning on smaller models allows you to increase performance while managing the costs of running the models, ultimately making them more practical to implement into production.
+Using fine-tuning on smaller models increases performance while managing the costs of running the models, ultimately making them more practical to implement into production.

 Fine-tuning OpenAI on downstream NLP tasks has achieved [state-of-the-art results in commonsense reasoning, semantic similarity, and reading comprehension](https://openai.com/blog/language-unsupervised/).
 Further research has demonstrated GPT-4 performance on certain tasks at a level comparable to a human.
-But before we conclude that this amounts to artificially general intelligence (AGI), it is worth pointing out that there remain [several areas in which GPT-4 falls short of human-level performance](https://arxiv.org/pdf/2303.12712.pdf).
-For example, the model struggles to calibrate for confidence (i.e., it doesn’t know when it should be confident vs. when it is simply guessing).
-Also, the model’s context is extremely limited, it functions “statelessly” – once it’s trained, the model is fixed; it isn’t able to update itself with prior interactions or information, or adapt to a changing environment.
+But before we conclude that this amounts to artificial general intelligence (AGI), it is worth pointing out that there remain [several areas in which GPT-4 falls short of human-level performance](https://arxiv.org/pdf/2303.12712.pdf).
+For example, the model struggles to calibrate for confidence (i.e., it doesn’t know when it should be confident vs. simply guessing).
+Also, the model’s context is extremely limited, it functions “statelessly” – once it’s trained, the model is fixed; it can’t update itself with prior interactions or information or adapt to a changing environment.
 Another frequently observed challenge is that the model regularly hallucinates, making up facts and figures, a problem compounded by its poor confidence calibration.

 #### Fine-tuning adds layers and avoids overfitting

-Instead of training all layers of the model from scratch, fine-tuning typically involves modifying and re-training just the last few layers of the model, specializing them for the given task.
+Instead of training all model layers from scratch, fine-tuning typically involves modifying and re-training just the last few layers of the model, specializing them for the given task.
 During fine-tuning, the main part of the pre-trained model remains unchanged.
-Fine-tuning requires only a fraction of the data that would be required to train the whole model from scratch, and it’s also computationally much cheaper.
+Fine-tuning requires only a fraction of the data required to train the whole model from scratch, and it’s also computationally much cheaper.

 ![Fine-tuning a model](assets/building_blocks/vector_compute/bb2-7.png)

 Fine-tuning helps avoid overfitting.
 Overfitting occurs when a model exposed to only small amounts of task-specific data memorizes inherent patterns, but can't generalize well.
 Overfitting leads to poor performance on real-world unseen data.
-By retraining only the last few layers of a pre-trained model, fine-tuning makes overfitting less likely, because the unchanged layers continue to provide generally useful features.
+By retraining only the last few layers of a pre-trained model, fine-tuning makes overfitting less likely because the unchanged layers continue to provide useful features.
 In contrast, training an entire complex model on a small amount of data from scratch is very susceptible to overfitting.

 To fine-tune a pre-trained model, you first need to obtain a quality dataset relevant to your specific problem.
-For common tasks like sentiment analysis, there are public benchmark datasets that can be used.
+For common tasks like sentiment analysis, public benchmark datasets can be used.

 For example, let's take a look at some illustrative input/output pairs from the [IMDB movie reviews dataset](https://paperswithcode.com/dataset/imdb-movie-reviews), which can be employed to fine-tune a pre-trained model designed for sentiment analysis: